cirosantilli/linux-cheat/kernel/kernel-module.md

 so for exapmle `open` should make any required initializations, `write` send data to the device, `read` get data from the device, and `close` make cleanup operations.

-there are three main types of devices:
+There are three main types of devices:

 - block and char